Unusual Epitaphs - England

 PRESTON, Robert

-Late Drawer, at the Boar's Head Tavern, in Great Eastcheap,
+Waiter at the Boar's Head Tavern, Eastcheap, London

-Produced one sober son, and here he lies;
+Producd one Sober Son, and here he lies

-The charm of wine, and ev'ry vice beside.
+The charms of Wine and evry vice beside

-You that on Bacchus have the like dependance,
+You that on Bacchus have the like depandance

 WALKER, Thomas